jasongilman/proto-repl-charts/README.md

 Proto REPL Charts are invoked from Clojure code run in Proto REPL.
 A very small Clojure library, proto-repl-charts, defines a namespace `prc` with functions for displaying different charts.

-1. Add proto-repl-charts as a dependency in your Clojure project.
+### 1. Add proto-repl-charts as a dependency in your Clojure project.

 Add `[proto-repl-charts "0.1.0"]` to your dependencies in your `project.clj` file.

 (Proto REPL comes with a default Clojure project.
 If you bring open a new Atom window for and start a REPL it will already have proto-repl-charts dependency loaded and available.)

-2. [Start the REPL in Proto REPL](https://github.com/jasongilman/proto-repl#usage) and wait for it to come up.
+### 2. [Start the REPL in Proto REPL](https://github.com/jasongilman/proto-repl#usage) and wait for it to come up.

-3. Execute one of the functions in the `prc` namespace.
-See the examples below for specific examples
+### 3. Execute one of the functions in the `prc` namespace.
+See the examples below.

 The `prc` chart functions are all of the form `(prc/<function-name> <tab-name> <series-map> <[options]>)`